 Fresh bed bug droppings on bed Sheets.

 Because they penetrate human skin to feed, they are often attracted to areas where blood flow is greatest.
 In a resting human, this in blood vessels close to the skin surface.

-As a result, they often puncture rich vascular areas of skin where blood flow is high and bleeding is an inevitable consequence of direct tissue trauma and will show on clothing and bedsheets.
+As a result, they often puncture rich vascular areas of skin where blood flow is high.
+Bleeding is an inevitable consequence of direct tissue trauma and will show on clothing and bedsheets.

 On the following image, you can see where the victim has bleed following a puncture wound caused by recent feeding.

-Horrifically, they can take so much blood from an infant during a nights feed that over a short time, the child will show signs of iron deficiency or anaemia.
+Horrifically, bed bugs can take so much blood from an infant during a nights feed that over a short time, the child will show signs of iron deficiency or anaemia.

-Tests have carried out show these smart insects crossing a ceiling, then dropping onto a person’s bed to feed – so even protecting your bed might not prove enough protection.
+Tests carried out in the US show these smart insects crossing a ceiling, then dropping onto a person’s bed to feed – so even protecting your bed might not provide enough protection.

-Over the past year, we have helped Bristol residents to wipe out bed bugs in the home.
+Over the past year, we helped many Bristol residents wipe out bed bugs in the home.
 You can often spot that you have a problem, simply by looking around the edges of your mattress, under the folded Seams.

 If you find small, oval, flattened insects with dark speckles around them or nearby then you need to get things treated or at the very least, inspected.